hndrapratamaa/happyBirthday-main/README.md

 3. **Deployment**

-    To make your site accessible online, you can enable GitHub Pages for the repository:
+    To make your site online, you can enable GitHub Pages for the repository (Settings -> Pages).
+Alternatively, you can use [Netlify](https://www.netlify.com/).

-    1. Go to your repository's **Settings**.
-    2. Under **Pages**, select the branch you want to deploy (usually `main` or `gh-pages`).
-    3. Save, and your site will be live.

-    Alternatively, you can deploy it using [Netlify](https://www.netlify.com/), which provides easy continuous deployment from GitHub.

 ## 📝 Contributing